sblauth/cashocs/docs/source/getting_started.rst

 Getting Started
 ===============

+As newcomer to CASHOCS, we recommend reading the :ref:`tutorial <tutorial_index>`.
+In the following, we briefly showcase how CASHOCS can be used to solve a distributed optimal control problem with a Poisson equation as PDE constaint.

-Since cashocs is based on FEniCS, most of the user input consists of definining the objects (such as the state system and cost functional) via UFL forms.
-If one has a functioning code for the forward problem and the evaluation of the cost functional, the necessary modifications to optimize the problem in cashocs are minimal.
+Since CASHOCS is based on FEniCS, most of the user input consists of definining the objects (such as the state system and cost functional) via UFL forms.
+If one has a functioning code for the forward problem and the evaluation of the cost functional, the necessary modifications to optimize the problem in CASHOCS are minimal.
 Consider, e.g., the following optimization problem

 .. math::